Storing Your Breast Milk

 - Up to two weeks if the freezer compartment is within the refrigerator.
 (You must open the refrigerator door to reach the freezer with this model.)

-- Three to four months in a freezer that is part of a refrigerator unit but has a separate door.
+- Three to six months in a freezer that is part of a refrigerator unit but has a separate door.

 To keep milk cool when a refrigerator is not immediately available, or to transport refrigerated or frozen milk, place it in an insulated bag or cooler with a frozen cold pack.